ploomber/ploomber/README.md

 </p>

-Ploomber is the fastest way to build data pipelines.
-Use your favorite editor (Jupyter, VSCode, PyCharm) to develop interactively and deploy without code changes (Kubernetes, Airflow, AWS Batch, and SLURM).
+Ploomber is the fastest way to build data pipelines ⚡️.
+Use your favorite editor (**Jupyter, VSCode, PyCharm**) to develop interactively and deploy ☁️ without code changes (**Kubernetes, Airflow, AWS Batch, and SLURM**).
 Do you have legacy notebooks?
 Refactor them into modular pipelines with a single command.

 <p align="center">